zionsg/songbooks/README.md

 The purpose of this project is to store a digital copy of the songbooks, separate data from presentation and facilitate generation of webpages/slides.

+Think of it as Mail Merge in Microsoft Word using a Word template with recipients from an Excel spreadsheet - if there are any changes, just change these 2 files and run Mail Merge again, instead of changing 1000 manually typed out Word documents.

 ## Schema
 - See `schema/songbook.schema.json`, which is based on [JSON Schema](https://json-schema.org/).
 - Sample songbook document: `data/songbook.example.json`.